sunohao/sunhao_physics/_posts/2022-07-09-Luttinger.md

 ---

 ### spin-charge seperation
 In the 1D electron system, the striking feature is the charge-spin separation, which is the characteristic feature of non-Fermi liquids.
 Here we introduce a very important 1D lattice model with short-range repulsive force--Hubbard model, and discuss the charge-spin separation feature.

-With discrete lattice sites, the the 1D continuous Hamiltonian in Eq.~(\ref{eq:1}) can be written as a tight-binding model:
+With discrete lattice sites, the the 1D continuous Hamiltonian can be written as a tight-binding model:

 $$
 H_0=-\sum_{l,l',\sigma} t_{l,l'}c^{\dagger}_{l\sigma}c_{l'\sigma}-\mu\sum_{l,\sigma}c^{\dagger}_{l\sigma}c_{l\sigma},